Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Project Overview

-A real estate investor and landlord came to Bookkeep Boss with a growing rental portfolio that needed more than categorized transactions.
-The portfolio had reached a level of complexity that required more detailed records, reconciliations, and reporting by property than they were receiving.
+A real estate investor and landlord came to Bookkeep Boss with 19 rental properties that had outgrown a simple categorized transaction approach.
+The portfolio had reached a level of complexity that required more detailed records, reconciliations, and reporting than their current bookkeeper was able to provide.

-The project involved cleaning up the 2025 QuickBooks Online records, bringing the QuickBooks Online file current through May 2026, reconciling one bank account and three credit card accounts, separating the principal and interest portions of monthly payments for five mortgage loans, reviewing and tying out security deposit activity to owner statements, and establishing a property-level reporting structure across 19 rental properties.
+The project involved cleaning up the 2025 QuickBooks records, bringing the file current through May 2026, reconciling one bank account and three credit card accounts, separating principal and interest for five mortgage loans, reviewing security deposit balances against owner statements, and establishing property-level reporting across all 19 rentals.

 Case study summary of a 19-property rental portfolio cleanup, showing the starting condition, cleanup work completed, and property-level reports delivered in QuickBooks Online.